A Comprehensive Evaluation of Large Language Models on Mental Illnesses: Methodology Implementation

 Second, our analysis included several smaller, specialized experiments designed to evaluate specific aspects of \gls{LLM} performance or explore particular research questions.
 Due to their focused nature, the details of these experiments, including their implementation, results, and discussion, are presented separately in Section \ref{sec:additional_investigations} to maintain clarity and coherence in the main body of our analysis.

 Third, during evaluation, we compared two approaches: setting a maximum output token limit of 2 tokens versus allowing the models to respond freely without truncation.
 The rationale behind the former approach was that it would likely include the keyword for the diagnosis we were seeking.
 Conversely, for models that did not adhere well to prompt instructions, the diagnosis might appear later in their response.
 Our findings revealed that the longer a model's response, the more likely it was to become invalid due to the possibility of it using 'yes' or 'no' when providing explanations for its decision.
-Consequently, we decided to impose a response length limit of 2 tokens for all models tested.
-Fig \ref{fig:invalid_response_figure} presents a summary of each model's invalid response percentage.
+Consequently, we decided to impose a response length limit of 2 tokens for all models tested. { A detailed analysis of the invalid response rates across different models, which informed this decision, is presented in Section \ref{subsec:invalid_response_analysis}.}

-The GPT family showed strong performance, with an average invalid response rate of 0.45\%.
-GPT-4 demonstrated impressive performance, with a reduced invalid \% rate to 0.02\%.
-However, this positive trend reversed with GPT-4-Turbo, where the rate increased to 1.64\%.
-The subsequent GPT-4o and GPT-4o mini versions returned to low invalid rates of 0.22\% and 0.0\%, respectively.

-As for the Llama family, Llama 3 represented a marginal improvement over Llama 2's already impressive invalid percentage numbers (0.43\% to 6.37\%).
-However, the most recently released Llama 3.1 models perform significantly worse potentially due to their ethical guards \cite{dubey2024llama}.
-Llama 3.1 70b is not affected as much, showing a 0.42\% worse performance than Llama 3 70b, which had a 0.37\% invalid rate.
-However, the other two models, and especially the Llama 3.1 405b model, are significantly worse, with the Llama 3.1 405b reaching a 9.0\% invalid rate.

-The Mistral family showed steady improvement in following instructions, starting with Mistral 7b at 12.29\% and decreasing to nearly 0\% for both Mistral Nemo 7b and Mistral Large 2.
-Despite this overall positive trend, Mistral Large unexpectedly had a high invalid response rate of 19.68\%, which was later corrected in Mistral Large 2, bringing the rate back down to 0\%.

-The Gemma family displayed a stable pattern in invalid response rates, with most models performing consistently across iterations.
-The notable exception was Gemma 2b, which, likely due to its smaller size, recorded the highest invalid rate at 33.53\%.
-Surprisingly, Gemma 7b maintained a low rate of 1.88\%, similar to the larger models like Gemma 1.0 Pro (1.37\%), Gemma 2 9b (0.52\%), and Gemma 27b (0.35\%).

-The Phi, Qwen, and Claude families exhibited varied performances, with the Phi models showing a range of invalid response rates from 0.07\% to 27\%, with Phi-3-medium being the best.
-The Qwen 2 72b model had a moderate invalid response rate of 1.46\%.
-The Claude family displayed significant variability, with rates ranging from 0.8\% to 20.49\%.
-Surprisingly Claude 3 Opus showed worse performance compared to the significantly cheaper Clause 3 Haiku, with both being significantly worse than Claude 3 Sonnet.